gschmutz/kafka-workshop/04a-working-with-avro-and-java/README.md

 			</plugin>
 ```

 This plugin will make sure, that classes are generated based on the Avro schema, whenever a `mvn compile` is executed.
 Let's exactly do that on the still rather empty project.
-But first also execute an `mvn eclipse:eclipse` to regenerate the Eclipse project settings.

 ```
-mvn eclipse:eclipse
 mvn compile
 ```

-After running this command, refresh the project in Eclipse and you should see a new folder named `target/generated-sources/avro`.
+After running this command, refresh the project and you should see a new folder named `target/generated-sources/avro`.
 Expand into this folder and you should see one generated Java class named `Notification`.

 ![Alt Image Text](./images/avro-generated-sources-folder.png "Schema Registry UI")